 (1) (2) (3) (4) (5) (6) (7) (8) SI.
-No. Name of the Project Item from the list of activities in Local area (Yes/ Location project on of the spent for the spent for the spent for the spent for the spent for the spent for the spent for the spent for the spent for the spent for the spent for the spent for the spent implement for the ntatio Mode of impleme ntation - Through in olementation oplementing ency schedule VII to the Act No) State District (in Rs.)
-(Yes/No) Name CSR registration number 1.
+No. Name of the Project Item from the list of activities in Local area (Yes/ Location project on of the Amount spent for the spent for the spent for the spent impleme for the ntation - impleme ntation - Through in olementation oplementing ency schedule VII to the Act No) State District project (in Rs.)
+Direct (Yes/No) Name CSR registration number 1.
 Improved Cookstove Project Rural Development/ Health & Sanitation/ Environment Yes Madhya Prades ı h, Gujrat 2,94,11,640 No EnKing International Foundation CSR00043807 2.
-Health Check-up of Traffic Police Officer posted in the city of Indore Promoting health care Yes Madhya ı Pradesh 2,00,000 No EnKing International Foundation CSR00043807 3.
+Health Check-up of Traffic Police Officer posted in the city of Indore Promoting health care Yes Madhya Pradesh 2,00,000 No EnKing International Foundation CSR00043807 3.
 Village Develop ment Education/ Heath & Sanitation/ Skill Development/ Water Management/ Environment protection etc: Yes Madhya ı Pradesh 65,00,000 No EnKing International Foundation CSR00043807 Total 3,61,11,640